bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

   <BucketProvider>
   ```

-- `enableTracking` Set to `false` to stop sending tracking events and user/company updates to Bucket.
+- `enableTracking`: Set to `false` to stop sending tracking events and user/company updates to Bucket.
 Useful when you're impersonating a user (defaults to `true`),
 - `apiBaseUrl`: Optional base URL for the Bucket API.
 Use this to override the default API endpoint,
 - `appBaseUrl`: Optional base URL for the Bucket application.
 Use this to override the default app URL,
 - `sseBaseUrl`: Optional base URL for Server-Sent Events.
 Use this to override the default SSE endpoint,